-10 Times a Craft Show Vendor should say NO
+10 Times a Vendor should say “No” to a Craft Show Shopper

 This article outlines the requests I’ve received from craft show shoppers over the years.
 They’re ones I wish I hadn’t accommodated (or at least not with some serious thought first).